fady-elrukby/serverless_multicloud/README.md

           serverless.yml
 ```

 Under the *src* folder is a subfolder called *handlers*.
 This is where the two handler files (`goodbye.js` and `hello.js`) for this project are expected by the Serverless Framework.
 The `serverless.yml` file is the configuration file used by the serverless framework to deploy the application.
-If you examine the `serverless.yml` file, you will see that it outlines 2 function end points, one for hello and the other for goodbye.
+If you examine the `serverless.yml` file, you will see that it outlines 2 function endpoints, one for hello and the other for goodbye.

 ### Step 3